bricaud/bricaud.github.io/README.md

  * [Machine learning in audio and explainable AI](#machine-learning-in-audio-and-explainable-ai)
  * [Sparsity in data and models](#sparsity-in-data)

+I have recently started a new direction in the fascinating domain of self-supervised learning and [Generative AI](#generative-ai).
+I am aiming at making a connection between generative AI and graphs machine learning.

 ## Graph signal processing
 ![Graph Signal Processing]({{site.baseurl}}/assets/img/GSPimage.png)